Efficient Tuning and Inference for Large Language Models on Textual Graphs: Method

 \subsubsection{What Makes \ours An Efficient-Tuning Method?}

-As depicted in Figure~\ref{fig:comparsion} (Right), the efficiency of \ours lies in three aspects.
-The first aspect aligns with existing PEFT approaches, as the parameters of LLMs are frozen, and only the lightweight G-Ladders are updated during training, making our method parameter-efficient.
-Secondly, in our framework, \emph{G-Ladders} and LLMs are combined through a \emph{side structure}, and the updated parameters do not require backpropagation through the large language model.
-It is significantly different from previous works, such as cascading structure~\cite{giant}, iterative structure~\cite{glem}, and other methods that require backpropagation through LLMs because their added tunable parameters are inserted inside the LLMs.
-Finally, due to the design of our side-structure, we can precompute node embeddings and store them in the cache for reuse, further enhancing computation efficiency.
+As depicted in Figure~\ref{fig:comparsion} (Right), the efficiency of \ours stems from three aspects.
+First, similar to existing PEFT methods, the parameters of LLMs are frozen and only lightweight G-Ladders are updated during training, ensuring parameter-efficient.
+Second, our method innovatively integrates \emph{G-Ladders} with LLMs via a \emph{side structure}, eliminating the need for backpropagation through the LLMs.
+This contrasts with prior methods that insert additional tunable parameters within LLMs, requiring costly backpropagation memory, such as cascading or iterative structures~\cite{giant,glem}.
+Last, our side-structure design allows us to precompute and cache node embeddings for reuse, further boosting computational efficiency.
 In short, our method is both parameter-efficient and memory-efficient, as demonstrated by empirical evidence in Section~\ref{sec:efficiency}.